ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 **Sort children by default in order** – another rule for sorting sub-items.
 This decides the sort order for the criterion chosen above.

-<a id="default-content-availability"></a>**Make content available even with missing translations** – a flag which indicates if Content items of this content type should be available even without a corresponding language version.
+<a id="default-content-availability"></a>**Make content available even with missing translations** – a flag which indicates if content items of this content type should be available even without a corresponding language version.
 See [Content availability](content_availability.md).

 ![Creating a new content type](admin_panel_new_content_type.png)

 ## Field definitions

 Aside from the metadata, a content type may contain any number of Field definitions (but has to contain at least one).
-They determine what Fields of what Field Types will be included in all Content items based on this content type.
+They determine what Fields of what Field Types will be included in all content items based on this content type.

 ![Diagram of an example content type](content_model_type_diagram.png)